Picovoice WordmarkPicovoice Console

 Non-English Languages

 Use the corresponding model file (.pv) to detect non-English wake words.
-The model files for all supported languages are available on the Rhino GitHub repository.
+The model files for all supported languages are available on the Rhino Speech-to-Intent GitHub repository.

 1. Add the file to the assets folder in the project directory.